Objects

 Dreaming About an Empty Book: Meaning, Psychology & Symbolism

-Dreaming of an empty book may reflect feelings of untapped potential and the desire for self-exploration.
+Dreaming of an empty book often reflects untapped potential and the desire for self-expression.

 Written by: DreamMeaning Editorial Team